Cooler than Me: Media usage

 On May 18, 2010, Electronic Arts announced that "Cooler than Me" would be featured in the Sims 3: Ambitions video game.
-The song was converted to "Simlish", the language of the Sims.
+The song was translated into "Simlish", the language of the Sims.

 Posner appeared on TBS's Lopez Tonight on May 31, 2010, with a performance of "Cooler than Me" (Gigamesh Remix), as well as America's Got Talent on July 28, 2010.
 Posner also performed the song on The Ellen DeGeneres Show premiere week in its eighth season.

 The song was used to promote a season of Beauty and the Geek Australia, which aired on the Seven Network in Australia throughout 2010.

+The song was used as transition music during episodes of the American radio show Loveline that were broadcast in 2010.

-On October 2, 2010, the song was performed by Cher Lloyd on seventh series of the British TV talent competition The X Factor, during the judges' houses stage of the competition, but she was unable to finish the song in front of Cheryl Cole and will.i.am due to a case of tonsillitis.
+On October 2, 2010, the song was performed by Cher Lloyd on the seventh series of the British TV talent competition The X Factor, during the judges' houses stage of the competition, but she was unable to finish the song in front of Cheryl Cole and will.i.am due to a case of tonsillitis.
 In spite of this, she made it through to the live shows.

 On October 16, 2010, the song was covered at the end of an episode of the British TV comedy Harry Hill's TV Burp, by a man and his wife who had appeared on a parodic video on the show earlier in the evening.

 For Body Pump 76, "Cooler than Me" has been used for Abs track.
-On December 8, 2010, the a-cappella group Groove for Thought covered the song on the second episode of second season of The Sing-Off.
+On December 8, 2010, the a cappella group Groove for Thought covered the song on the second episode of second season of The Sing-Off.

 It was also covered in the 2011 season of the Australian version of The X Factor by boy band Young Men Society, who made it to the top eight before being eliminated.

-The song is featured on the re-mastered edition of Grand Theft Auto V for PlayStation 4, PC and Xbox One versions released on November 18, 2014.
+The song is featured on the remastered edition of Grand Theft Auto V for PlayStation 4, PC and Xbox One versions released on November 18, 2014.
 It can be heard on Non-Stop-Pop FM.

+Posner's later hit "I Took a Pill in Ibiza" references "Cooler than Me" as a "pop song people forgot".